Minnesota flag

 Assessment in Minnesota takes the form of standardized testing annually.
 It's more of a pulse-check on how learning is landing than a pass/fail exam.

-The required subjects in Minnesota (reading, writing, math, literature, fine arts, science, history, geography, and health) form the backbone of each year's plan, with real freedom in how deeply or creatively each is taught.
+The required subjects in Minnesota (reading, writing, literature, fine arts, math, science, history, geography, economics, government, citizenship, health, and physical education) form the backbone of each year's plan, with real freedom in how deeply or creatively each is taught.
 Tracking Minnesota compliance doesn't have to mean spreadsheets and reminder alarms.
 Homeschool Fox turns everyday logs into the year-end reports evaluators and districts expect.

 Notice requirements